OpenBagTwo/chappeau/Chappeau Resourcepack/README.md

 # OpenBagTwo's Custom Items

-This is a **resourcepack** that adds custom items to the game without replacing the original items.
+This repo contains a **resourcepack** that adds custom items to the game without replacing the original items.

-It requires no mods, and use of any datapacks is purely optional (an accompanying datapack can be found [here](https://github.com/OpenBagTwo/chappeau) that will allow you to obtain items in survival / without commands, and I strongly recommend [the Armor Statues Datapack](https://vanillatweaks.net/picker/datapacks/) for infinite posability and placement possibilities).
+It requires no mods, and use of any datapacks is purely optional (the datapack in this repo allows you to obtain items in survival / without commands, and I strongly recommend [the Armor Statues Datapack](https://vanillatweaks.net/picker/datapacks/) for infinite posability and placement possibilities).
-As such, it should be broadly compatible across recent versions of Java minecraft.
+As such, it should be broadly compatible across recent versions of Java Minecraft.

-The limitation is that **these are items** and as such, if you place them, they will lose all their NBT data and return to their default appearances.
+The limitation is that **these are items** and as such, if you place them as blocks, they will lose all their NBT data and return to their default appearances.

 The sections below list the commands to give yourself each custom item.